25 Thanksgiving Games For Bored Kids & Active Adults

 Thanksgiving Would You Rather

-Would You Rather is an easy game to play – all you need to do is ask players if they’d rather a choice of two things.
+Would You Rather is an easy game to play.
+All you need to do is ask players if they’d rather a choice of two things.

-For example, would you rather drink spiked cider or fall flavored beer?
+For example, would you rather drink spiked cider or fall-flavored beer?

-We’ve done the heavy lifting for you and created this list of Would You Rather fall questions* or you can check out our Clean Would You Rather Questions, Would You Rather Questions for Best Friends, and Would You Rather Questions for Couples.
+You can also check out our Clean Would You Rather Questions, Questions for Best Friends, and Would You Rather Questions for Couples.

 Text Would You Rather Image of thinking bubble and question marks